barmat80/mvciFX/readme.md

 ## Credits

-All credits for the original MVCI framework concept go to Dave.
+All credits for the original MVCI framework concept go to Dave Barrett.
 For detailed explanations and insights into the MVCI framework, please visit [Dave Barrett's blog](https://www.pragmaticcoding.ca).